 - Stems and Branches

-Although the British Acupuncture Council represents all types of acupuncture, it has a leaning towards Five Element acupuncture.
+Although the British Acupuncture Council represents all types of acupuncture, it has a strong leaning towards Five Element acupuncture.

-British Acupuncture Council Accreditation
+About the British Acupuncture Council Accreditation

 There is no regulation of acupuncture in the UK and therefore being a member of the British Acupuncture Council is not a legal requirement.
 The BAC is involved as a stakeholder in the proposed statutory regulation of acupuncture in the UK.
 I choose to be a member of the BAC to support the statutory regulation of acupuncture in the UK.

-The Annual British Acupuncture Council Conference
+The annual British Acupuncture Council conference

 The BAC holds the largest conference for acupuncture in the UK every year, the second largest in Europe after the TCM Kongress in Germany.

-Member opinion of the British Acupuncture Council
+Acupuncturist opinion of the British Acupuncture Council

-British Acupuncture Council Contact Details
+British Acupuncture Council contact details

 63 Jeddo Road